 Finding solutions to the region's transport issues isn't easy because the solutions are accompanied by an enormous financial cost.
 However, I believe we've made good progress in this area over the past 12 months.
-We're committed to improving the region's public transport systems and over the next ten years, we intend doubling our investment in public transport.
-Transport rates and fares will rise to contribute toward the cost of this investment.
+We're committed to improving the region's public transport systems and over the next ten years, we are doubling our investment in public transport.

 Upgrading rail services with new trains and improving the rail infrastructure is a priority and processes are already underway to purchase the trains.
 I can, however, appreciate people's frustrations at the length of time it will take for many of these improvements to occur.

 Among the projects announced or underway are: